Integrated Reasoning Question Types

 By design, IR questions can be challenging and require a combination of verbal and math skills.
 IR questions require careful reading of the stimulus and strong logical reasoning abilities, similar to what is required on the verbal Critical Reasoning question type.
 Some IR questions require knowledge and usage of certain math concepts, such as percents, statistics, overlapping sets, and probability.
 In tacking IR questions, start with a big picture approach.
 If you are given a table or graph, quickly review it to understand what information you have at your disposal when answering the questions.
 Since lots of extra information may be presented in the question stimulus, you will need to quickly extract the relevant data to answer the questions.

 The IR section does not factor whatsoever into your main 200-800 GMAT score.
 You get a separate IR score on a scale from 1 to 8.
 Your IR score is based on the percentage of questions that you answer correctly (meaning all sub-questions were answered correctly), with no additional penalty for incorrect responses.
 The four question types are all weighted equally.
-Based on our trials with GMATPrep, you can miss as many as four questions of the 12 and still score a perfect 8.
-This may not hold true on the real GMAT, however, because some of those IR questions are likely to be experimental questions that do not count towards your score.
+On official GMAT practice tests, you can miss as many as three of the 12 IR questions and still score a perfect 8.
+On the real GMAT, however, you can only miss one of the nine non-experimental IR questions to score a perfect 8.

 Sample GMAT Integrated Reasoning Problem